kz1212/ctgov-oph-landscape/README.md

 Execution Instructions
 ---------------------------------------------------------------------------

-## Setup ### Environment Variables Create a file named .env in the root directory to store your database credentials.
-Do not commit this file.
+## Setup ### Environment Variables Create a file named .env in the root directory to store your database credentials (Do not commit this file).

 ini
 AACT_USER=your_username